syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-visual-studio.md

 ## Add Style Sheet

 Checkout the [Blazor Themes topic](https://blazor.syncfusion.com/documentation/appearance/themes) to learn different ways to refer to themes in the Blazor application, and to have the expected appearance for Syncfusion Blazor components.
-Here, the theme is referred using [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets).
+Here, the theme is referred by using the [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets).

 To add theme to the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) and then install it.
 Then, the theme style sheet from NuGet can be referred as follows,